U.S. flag

 Monitoring

 Patients who are prescribed pantoprazole require monitoring for signs and symptoms of gastroesophageal reflux disease and peptic ulcer disease.
-If symptoms of these conditions arise, an increase in dosage or medication change should merit clinician consideration.
-Pantoprazole can decrease the concentration or increase the absorption of other medications such as CYP2C19 inducers, bisphosphonate derivatives, amphetamines, fluconazole, and methotrexate, to name a few.
-Therefore, the affected efficacy of these medications also requires vigilance, and appropriate changes made when necessary.
+If symptoms of these conditions arise, an increase in dosage or a change in medication should merit consideration by the clinician.
+Pantoprazole can reduce the concentration or increase the absorption of other medications, such as CYP2C19 inducers, bisphosphonate derivatives, amphetamines, fluconazole, and methotrexate, among others.
+Therefore, the affected efficacy of these medications also requires vigilance, and appropriate changes should be made when necessary.
 Finally, pantoprazole sounds and looks similar to the antipsychotic aripiprazole.
-Prescribing healthcare professionals and patients should acknowledge this and be cautious to avoid mistakes.
+Healthcare professionals and patients should acknowledge this and exercise caution to avoid mistakes.
+If UGIB is suspected, large-bore IV access and resuscitation are critical.
+FOBT may be ordered if there is suspicion of occult GI bleed.[45]
+Bone mineral density should be monitored for patients receiving prolonged pantoprazole therapy.
+Furthermore, monitoring for Clostridium difficile-associated diarrhea (CDAD) is critical.
+Baseline and follow-up comprehensive metabolic panels with electrolytes should be obtained if long-term treatment is planned to monitor serum magnesium and calcium levels.[43]

 Toxicity